zriyansh/signoz.io/docs/instrumentation/javascript.md

 import VersionPin from '../shared/nodejs-version-pin.md'

 This document contains OpenTelemetry instrumentation instructions for Javascript backend frameworks and modules based on Nodejs.
+If you're using self-hosted SigNoz refer to this [section](#send-traces-to-self-hosted-signoz).
+If you're using SigNoz cloud, refer to this [section](#send-traces-to-signoz-cloud).

-## Send Traces Directly to SigNoz
+## Send Traces to Slef-Hosted SigNoz

 **Requirements**